 Our data scan revealed these estimates:

 - People in B.C. are being evacuated for approximately 22 days.
 That’s much longer than our systems are set up for.
+(The number we used is the median number of days weighted by population.)

 - Ninety-seven per cent of evacuations are lasting more than three days.